john-ee/First-API/README.md

 ## Installation

 You need Node JS and a MongoDB.
 You can use  mLab, explained in the tutorial, or a local MongoDB instance.
+In any case you need to adapt /db.js

 Clone the repository.
 ```bash